Panjete/projDisc/README.md

 ### `inception_df_color/`

 Contains files for the `DeepFashion` dataset, trained on the `inception_v3` model.
 The caption file used here has colors appended to it, this had to be done manually, since the dataset does not provision for colors.
 A separate multi-label classifier model for color extraction was trained for 11 colors, and the generated colors per image were appended to the caption file.
+Files used for this have been bundled in the `color/` subdirectory. `w = 200` set by default.
 The other files are similar to `inception_df/`.
 This lets the user also query for terms like `[blue]` or `[brown]` as well!

 ### `vgg_df/`

 Contains files for the `DeepFashion` dataset, trained on the `VGG19` model.
-This was done to analyse perfomance difference of the retrieval system by contrasting with the `inception_v3` model, and to experiment with the vector-size of the visual features used in the dataset.
+This was done to analyse perfomance difference of the retrieval system by contrasting with the `inception_v3` model, and to experiment with the vector-size of the visual features used in the dataset. `w = 500` set by default.

 ### `fashion200/`

-Contains files for the `Fashion 200k` dataset, where:-
+Contains files for the `Fashion 200k` dataset, (`w = 200` as default) where:-

 - `captions_200.json` - contains the per-image captions, generated from label files
 - `train_200.py` - houses functionality to generate the learnt-database, compressing and storing visual and textual features